 The tempo can be set to half-speed, host speed, or double the speed and a “Spread” control allows for a natural strummed effect.
 “Humanize” offers a more loose timing.
 The rhythm can run free or beat synced.

 Lastly, the “Master FX” page mentioned earlier features some global effects: EQ, compressor, delay, reverb, and a gater.
 It is worth mentioning that the reverb comes with some nice convolution impulses, including creative and unusual ones for sound design.

 Check out the video below to hear the atmospheres of one of the menu presets: Argento Drones by Vinko Borcic.
 Note that I am pressing a single note most the time.

 Make sure to listen to the sound demos on the Dark Synthesis product page as well, as this library has a lot more to offer than the short clip above.

 Dronar is a very interesting concept.
 By playing just a single note or a few notes, the instrument provides rich sounding atmospheres, dynamic and full of movement.

 With a huge library of ready to go sounds at your fingertips, Dark Synthesis offers a fast and very satisfying way of creating atmospheres and textures.
 It is straightforward and easy to use, yet it goes much deeper than at first appears.
 With its sound design tools you can further shape the sounds of the presets to your liking, or even create brand new atmospheres from scratch.

 Dark Synthesis is probably best suited to cinematic soundtracks, but I reckon it is flexible enough to be equally useful for other projects that need a touch of darkness.

-The library is available from Time+Space for £59.95 GBP.
+The library is available from Pulse Audio for $67 USD.
 Note that it requires the full version of Kontakt 5.6 or higher.